History of the telephone: Telephone exchange

 The main users of the electrical telegraph were post offices, railway stations, the more important governmental centers (ministries), stock exchanges, very few nationally distributed newspapers, the largest internationally important corporations, and wealthy individuals.

 Telegraph exchanges worked mainly on a store and forward basis.
-Although telephones devices were in use before the invention of the telephone exchange, their success and economical operation would have been impossible with the schema and structure of the contemporary telegraph systems.
+Although telephonic devices were in use before the invention of the telephone exchange, their success and economical operation would have been impossible with the schema and structure of the contemporary telegraph systems.

 Prior to the invention of the telephone switchboard, pairs of telephones were connected directly with each other, which was primarily useful for connecting a home to the owner's business (They practically functioned as a primitive intercom).
 A telephone exchange provides telephone service for a small area.
 Either manually by operators, or automatically by machine switching equipment, it interconnects individual subscriber lines for calls made between them.
 This made it possible for subscribers to call each other at homes, businesses, or public spaces.
 These made telephones an available and comfortable communication tool for many purposes, and it gave the impetus for the creation of a new industrial sector.

 The telephone exchange was an idea of the Hungarian engineer Tivadar Puskás (1844–1893) in 1876, while he was working for Thomas Edison on a telegraph exchange.
 The first commercial telephone exchange was opened at New Haven, Connecticut, with 21 subscribers on 28 January 1878, in a storefront of the Boardman Building in New Haven, Connecticut.
 George W. Coy designed and built the world's first switchboard for commercial use.
 Coy was inspired by Alexander Graham Bell's lecture at the Skiff Opera House in New Haven on 27 April 1877.